-Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders may have.
+Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

+The information provided to shareholders regarding updates on the Company via regulatory announcements are also considered to be sufficient, taking into consideration the size and low activity level of the Company.
+The Company communicates with shareholders through the Accounts, full-year and half-year announcements, the shareholders meetings and investors can email the directors and Company Secretary with any queries they may have.
 The Company maintains an enquiries email address (info@advanceplc.com) and has a twitter account (@advanceplc), details of which are displayed on its website.